-The Brimell Group is committed to excellence in serving all customers including people with disabilities.
+Brimell Toyota is committed to excellence in serving all customers including people with disabilities.
 We will make every effort to provide service in a way that respects the dignity and independence of people with disabilities.
 We are committed to giving people with disabilities the same opportunity to access our products and services, allowing them to benefit from the same products and services, in the same place and in a similar way as other clients in a timely manner.
-The Brimell Group will maintain its accessibility policies in a written format.
+Brimell Toyota will maintain its accessibility policies in a written format.
 They will be available to the public and will be provided in an accessible format if it is requested.

 We will ensure that our staff are trained and familiar with various assistive devices that may be used by customers with disabilities while accessing our goods or services.

 When providing information to, or communicating with, a person with a disability, we will provide, on request, the information and communication in an accessible format.
 We will provide information, work with the person in consultation and communicate with people with disabilities in ways that take into account their disability.

 We are committed to working towards an accessible website and website content that will comply with the World Wide Web Consortium Web Content Accessibility Guidelines initially at Level A and moving towards Level AA Standards.

 We welcome people with disabilities and their service animals.
 Service animals are allowed on the parts of our premises that are open to the public.